internetarchive/iaux-menu-slider/README.md

   id: 'label', // Unique identifier used to track which menu item is selected
   component: html``, // The LitHtml literal to render to the submenu content element.
 Not needed if followable is true.
   followable: true, // Whether to follow the URL supplied in the href property.
 Optional.
-  href: '#' // If followable is true, URL followed when menu button clicked }
+  href: '#', // If followable is true, URL followed when menu button clicked
+  renderCloseAction: true // Toggle for rendering the close submenu button.
+Optional.
+}
 ```